chijiokeonukem/WelcomeScreen-React-Native-App/README.md

 # Example usage

-- <WelcomeScreen largeText="This is my welcome screen"  smallText="Already have an account?" buttonColor="purple" smallTextColor="purple" />
+- <WelcomeScreen largeText="This is my welcome screen"  smallText="Already have an account?" buttonColor="green" smallTextColor="green" />